-The Istituto Internazionale di Storia Economica “F. Datini” and the European School for Training in Economic and Social Historical Research (ESTER) announce their sixth jointly-organized Datini-ESTER Advanced Seminar for economic and social historians on 12th-17th May 2019, in Prato (Italy) on:Income, Wealth, Inequality
+The Istituto Internazionale di Storia Economica “F. Datini” and the European School for Training in Economic and Social Historical Research (ESTER) announce their sixth jointly-organized Datini-ESTER Advanced Seminar for economic and social historians on 10th-15th May 2020, in Prato (Italy) on:'Consumption'

-Papers can cover any relevant aspect and any period from Antiquity until today.
+Papers can cover any relevant aspect and any period from Antiquity untill today.

 Description and organization of the Advanced Datini-Ester Seminar

-The seminar is jointly organized by the members of the board of the Datini-ESTER Seminar: Paolo Malanima (responsible for the project, Fondazione Datini), Ben Gales (Posthumus Institute), Jaco Zuijderduijn (Posthumus Institute), Francesco Ammannati (secretary, Fondazione Datini).
+The seminar is jointly organized by the members of the board of the Datini-Ester Seminar: Paolo Malanima (responsible for the project, Fondazione Datini), Ben Gales (ESTER), Jaco Zuijderduijn (ESTER), Francesco Ammannati (secretary, Fondazione Datini).
 The members of the board, together with other colleagues, specialist in the field, will participate in the seminar as instructors.

-a) the participation in the international Datini congress, devoted in 2019 to Economic Inequalities in Pre-industrial Societies: Causes and Consequences, to be held in Prato, from May 12th (opening 18.00 with the inaugural speech in the municipal building) until May 15th (afternoon) 2019.
-For information on the congress: http://www.istitutodatini.it/temi/htm/temi51.htm
+a) the participation in the international Datini congress (LII Settimana di studi), devoted in 2020 to Fashion as an economic engine: process and product innovation, commercial strategies, consumer behavior, to be held in Prato, from May 10th (opening 18.00 with the inaugural speech in the municipal building) until May 13th (afternoon) 2020.
+For information on the congress: http://www.istitutodatini.it/temi/htm/temi52.htm

 The diplomas will be delivered only to the students who will take part both in the seminar and the Datini congress.

-Besides providing a feedback opportunity for ongoing projects on maritime connections and trades and the opportunity to attend the international Datini congress, the aim of the workshop is also to foster cooperation between eco-nomic and social historians coming from different countries.
+Besides providing a feedback opportunity for ongoing projects on income, wealth and inequality and the opportunity to attend the international Datini congress, the aim of the workshop is also to foster cooperation between eco-nomic and social historians coming from different countries.

-This Advanced Datini-ESTER Seminar is open to 15 PhD-students and Post-Docs (who finished their doctorate less than five years prior to the seminar).
+This Advanced Datini-Ester Seminar is open to 15 PhD-students and Post-Docs (who finished their doctorate less than five years prior to the seminar).
+Applications and admission:.